stammen/vlcdemo/README.md

 ### Adding the Win32 VLC application to the App Manifest ###

-The vlcdemo UWP app needs to be able to launch the Win32 VLC app as a FullTrust application.
-In order to do this, the Win32 VLC app needs to be added to the Package.appxmanifest file.
+The vlcdemo UWP app needs to be able to launch the Win32 vlc.exe app as a FullTrust application.
+In order to do this, the Win32 vlc.exe app needs to be added to the Package.appxmanifest file.

 The xml of the Package.appxmanifest file must be edited with a text editor.

 Right click on the Package.appxmanifest file file in the vlcdemo project.
 Select **Open With...** from the pop-up menu.